 Diagnose Mazda Check Engine Light

-The fault code is only the starting point for diagnosing the check engine light on a Mazda.
-Research each code and keep in mind that many issues can trigger one code.
+The fault code is the starting point for diagnosing the check engine light on a Mazda.
+Research each code and remember that many issues can trigger one code.

 Common Mazda Problems